jcdemay/Time-Wizard/README.md

 All implementations share the same conceptual modes and options:

 - pass:
-do not modify time (optionally log only)
+do not modify time (optionally log only).

 - static:
-return a fixed epoch (e.g., epoch=1)
+return a fixed epoch (e.g., epoch=1).

 - offset:
-return real_time + offset_seconds
+return real_time + offset_seconds.

 - freeze:
-freeze time at the first observed wall-clock value, (some variants allow an explicit epoch fallback)
+freeze time at the first observed wall-clock value (some variants allow an explicit epoch fallback).

 - epoch:
-Epoch value or offset in seconds depending on the mode
+epoch value or offset in seconds depending on the mode.

 - timecl:
-patch time clocks value in returned structs
+patch time clocks value in returned structs.

 - allclocks:
-Also force non-wall clocks (e.g., CLOCK_MONOTONIC, CLOCK_BOOTTIME),
+also force non-wall clocks (e.g., CLOCK_MONOTONIC, CLOCK_BOOTTIME),
 not just real-time clocks.

 - filets:
-patch timestamps fields in returned structs
+patch timestamps fields in returned structs.

 - clamp:
-if file timestamp > forced_now then clamp to forced_now
+if file timestamp > forced_now then clamp to forced_now.

 - clampnsec:
-strict clamp comparing (sec,nsec) as pairs
+strict clamp comparing (sec,nsec) as pairs.

 ## WHY MULTIPLE IMPLEMENTATIONS